jtyers/aws-iam-utils/README.md

 # aws-iam-utils

 aws-iam-utils is a Python library with some utility functions for working with AWS IAM policies.
-I wrote this because, although many awesome libraries exist, there was no simple toolset I could find that brings them together for practical use when you want the minimum code/scripting to get things done, particularly without learning a complex API.
+I wrote this because, although many awesome AWS utility libraries exist, there was no simple toolset I could find that brings them together for practical use when you want the minimum code/scripting to get things done, particularly without learning a complex API.

 aws-iam-utils allows you to: